 In a Sept.
 8 blog post,(blog.cms.gov) CMS Acting Administrator Andy Slavitt gave physicians a glimpse of positive improvements the agency has made to its plan for implementing the Medicare Access and CHIP Reauthorization Act (MACRA).

 Details of all of the provisions -- referred to collectively as the Quality Payment Program -- will come later this fall with the release of the final rule.

 But for now, the AAFP is extremely pleased to see that CMS will implement a "pick your pace" system that gives physicians some leeway and options as to when and how they jump into the program.

-It's the very kind of flexibility the AAFP called for in its lengthy comment letter(1014 KB PDF) to CMS in June that lambasted federal officials for an "overly complex and burdensome" proposal that threatened to stall progress on health care payment and delivery reform.
+It's the very kind of flexibility the AAFP called for in its lengthy comment letter(107 page PDF) to CMS in June that lambasted federal officials for an "overly complex and burdensome" proposal that threatened to stall progress on health care payment and delivery reform.

 In statement released Sept.
 9, AAFP Board Chair Robert Wergin, M.D., of Milford, Neb., applauded the options Slavitt discussed in his blog, which outline how physicians can choose -- depending on their individual circumstances -- the speed at which they "move toward fully participating in the MACRA Quality Payment Program."

 - CMS Acting Administrator Andy Slavitt recently published a blog outlining improvements the agency has made to its proposal to implement the Medicare Access and CHIP Reauthorization Act -- referred to as the Quality Payment Plan.